 new book!
-RISE & RESIST: HOW TO CHANGE THE WORLD BY CLARE PRESS LANDS IN australia & new zealand this month
+RISE & RESIST: HOW TO CHANGE THE WORLD BY CLARE PRESS LANDS is out now!

 The revolution has arrived - get ready.

 Rise & Resist takes a wild trip through the new activism sweeping the world.
 The political march is back in a big way, as communities rally to build movements for environmental and social justice.
 But today's context calls for increasingly creative strategies to make our voices heard.

 Crossing the globe, Clare Press meets passionate change-makers who believe in the power of the positive.
 From eco warriors and zero wasters to knitting nannas, introvert craftivists to intersectional feminists, they're all up for a revolution of sorts.
 Are you?
 Join Press as she tracks the formation of a new counterculture, united by a grand purpose: to rethink how we live today to build a more sustainable tomorrow.

 Featuring interviews with inspiring change-makers including: model activist Cameron Russell, 350.org’s May Boeve, Fashion Revolution founders Orsola de Castro and Carry Somers, craftivists Betsy Greer and Sarah Corbett, Australian feminist icon Anne Summers, Pussyhat Project founders Jayna ZWeiman and Krista Suh, zero waste warrior Erin Rhoads, Plastic Free July creator Rebecca Prince-Ruiz and many more.

 PRAISE FOR RISE & RESIST

 “A very important book.”
 TIM FLANNERY, SCIENTIST, AUTHOR, EXPLORER